ui/stamps-api-docs/source/reward_api.rst

 Parameter   Required    Description
 =========== =========== =========================
-token       Yes         Authentication string user_email  No          A string indicating user's
-                        email address to be queried
-merchant    Yes         Integer indicating merchant ID to be queried for reward
+token       Yes         Authentication string user        No          A string indicating customer's email or Member ID merchant    Yes         Integer indicating merchant ID to be queried for reward
 =========== =========== =========================